chadlavi/recipes/food/mains/colombian-chicken-stew.md

 ## Directions

-1. Combine potatoes, onion, tomato, chicken pieces, bay leaves, and a large pinch of salt in a pressure cooker.
+1. Combine potatoes, onion, garlic, tomato, chicken pieces, bay leaves, and a large pinch of salt in a pressure cooker.
 Toss with hands to combine.
 Seal lid and cook under high pressure for 30 minutes.
 Release pressure, remove lid, season to taste, and serve.

 ## Reference